scotttyso/intersight-toolkit/README.md

 vim default
 ```

-* Copy the contents of nginx-sites-defualt into the above file
+* Copy the contents of nginx-sites-default into the above file

 ```bash
 systemctl restart nginx